donate goods

 • Hoof trimming essentials (rasp, half round hoof nipper, hoof knives, sharpener).
 Jeannine trims this herd herself and about every 3 months supplies need to be replaced or sharpened.

-*Cowboy Boots (any sizes for both genders would be welcome!)
+*Cowboy Boots (any sizes for both genders would be welcome!), or any boots!

 *Work gloves (all sizes) for cleaning/grooming